sergelogvinov/karpenter-provider-proxmox/docs/nodeclass.md

 metadata:
   name: node-class-name
 spec:
-  # Region name to use for this NodeClass
+  # Region where this NodeClass is applied
   # Optional: if not set, all regions will be used
   region: cluster-1

-  # PlacementStrategy defines how VM should be placed across zones
+  # PlacementStrategy defines how VM should be placed across zones.
   # Optional: if not set, Balanced strategy will be used
   placementStrategy:
     zoneBalance: Balanced|AvailabilityFirst

-  # InstanceTemplate is the template of the VM to create
+  # InstanceTemplateRef is a reference to a Kubernetes Custom Resource
+  # that defines the virtual machine template used for creating instances.
   # Required
-  instanceTemplate:
+  instanceTemplateRef:
-    # Type is the type of the instance template
+    # Kind specifies the type of the instance template resource.
-    # Valid values: template, crd
+    # Valid values: ProxmoxTemplate, ProxmoxUnmanagedTemplate
-    type: template
+    kind: ProxmoxUnmanagedTemplate
-    # Name is the name of the instance template
+    # Name of resource
     name: k8s-node-vm-template

   # BootDevice defines the root device for the VM
-  # Optional: If not set, it will use the block storage device where the template is located
+  # Optional: If not specified, the system will use the storage device on which the template is stored.
   bootDevice:
     # Size of the boot device
     # Valid formats: 50G, 50Gi
     size: 50G

-    # Storage is the storage where the boot device will be created
+    # Storage specifies the storage device where the boot disk for the virtual machine will be created.
     storage: lvm

   # Tags to apply to the VMs after creation
-  # Optional: if not set, no tags will be applied to the VMs
+  # Optional
   tags:
     - karpenter